1.1 What are archives and why should we keep them?

 2.6 Exhibiting archives

-Although preserved carefully, the most interesting archives should be shared with the rest of the congregation and visitors, if not by putting them on permanent display, at least on occasions like the annual ‘Doors Open Days’.
-Original items should not be exhibited; however, for fear of damage, theft or loss.
-Copies should be made, but by taking photographs with film or digital cameras under suitable conditions without flash, not by photocopying, which can cause irreparable damage.
+With due consideration for preservation, the most interesting archives should be shared with the rest of the congregation and visitors, if not by putting them on permanent display, at least on occasions like the annual ‘Doors Open Days’.
+Original items should not be exhibited, however, for fear of damage, theft or loss.
+Copies should be made, but by taking photographs with film or digital cameras under suitable conditions without flash – not by photocopying, which can cause irreparable damage.

 Sometimes, despite all precautions, disasters happen.
-Advice should be studied in advance, and if the worst happens, assistance should be sought immediately from a professional archivist in the local authority or university archive, or the Provincial Records Advisor.
-An up-to-date list of vital records (i.e. the records needed in order to carry out the day-to-day business of the church), as well as electronic copies of vital records should be kept securely elsewhere.
+Advice should be studied in advance, and if the worst happens, assistance should be sought immediately from a professional archivist in the local authority or university archive, or the Provincial Records Officer.
+An up-to-date list of vital records (i.e. the records needed in order to carry out the day-to-day business of the church), as well as electronic copies of vital records should be kept securely in a separate location.

 4. Depositing archives

-Clergy and Vestries are encouraged to deposit non-current Registers and other congregational archives over at least 30 years old with an appropriate local authority or university Archive, which is willing an able to receive them.
+Clergy and Vestries are encouraged to deposit non-current Registers and other congregational archives over at least 30 years old with an appropriate local authority or university Archive, which is willing and able to receive them.
 Some congregations have done so.
-The proposed Archive should be visited to ensure that care of the archives would be adequate.
+The proposed Archive should be visited to ensure that care of the archives would be adequate, and the archive staff should be contacted to ensure that they are in a position to receive the deposit.
 When archives are deposited, ownership remains with the Vestry, who have the right to withdraw the material when they wish.
 A major advantage of deposit is that the archives are kept in more suitable conditions for long-term storage than may be available on church premises.
 The Archivist concerned may sort and list documents, and may undertake necessary repairs, but might claim reimbursement for any costs incurred if archives were withdrawn later.
-Although the Archive’s normal rules about public access would apply, the Vestry might be able to agree special conditions about access to the more recent records referring to individuals. [note 9] Contact details of Archives will be found under the Council’s or University’s entry in the telephone directory, or may be obtained from NRAS, or the Provincial (or Diocesan) Records Advisor.
+Although the Archive’s normal rules about public access would apply, the Vestry might be able to agree special conditions about access to the more recent records referring to individuals. [note 9] Contact details of Archives will be found under the Council’s or University’s entry in the telephone directory, or may be obtained from NRAS, or the Provincial (or Diocesan) Records Officer.

-It would be helpful it the Provincial (or Diocesan) Records Advisor were informed about past and future deposits of congregational archives in any public Archive and if any exist, copies of deposit agreements or correspondence regarding deposit to be sent to them.
+It would be helpful it the Provincial and Diocesan Records Officers were informed about past and future deposits of congregational archives in any public Archive and if any exist, copies of deposit agreements or correspondence regarding deposit to be sent to them.

 A review should be undertaken by the Vestry every ten years or so, to consider if any further documents should be deposited in the Archive.